leomao/pika-vim/README.md

 documentation.

-To change settings of some plugins or other things, create a file named `.vimrc_custom` in the directory of this repo and add what you need in that file.
+To change settings of some plugins or other things, create a file named `.vimrc.local` in the directory of this repo and add what you need in that file.

-For the detail settings, please refer to docs of each plugin and the `.vimrc`.
+For detail settings, please refer to docs of each plugin and the `.vimrc`.

 [neovim]: https://github.com/neovim/neovim